RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         No. We strongly believe in having transparent and flexible options.
-Life can be unpredictable and we undertasnd that.
-We allow members to pause, cancel and modify thier memberships.
+Life can be unpredictable and we understand that.
+We allow members to pause, cancel and modify their memberships.
       </div>
     </div>
   </div>